Breville the Smart Oven with Air Fry Toaster Oven review: perfect pizza, fries, and toast

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.

-Toaster ovens save you from firing up your entire oven every time your want to warm up some leftovers or cook a quick pizza.
-Better still, they can replace a lot of common kitchen appliances like toasters, microwaves, air fryers and dehydrators.
+The best toaster ovens are a great kitchen sidekick.
+They save you from firing up your traditional oven every time your want to warm up some leftovers or cook a quick pizza.
+Better still, they can replace a heap of old kitchen appliances like toasters, microwaves, air fryers and dehydrators – leaving your countertop clutter-free.

 Breville's the Smart Oven Air Fryer Toaster Oven claims to do it all.
-Air fry, convection bake, convection broil, bake, broil, warm, toast — you name it and this handy countertop oven could give it a go.
+Air fry, convection bake, convection broil, bake, broil, warm, toast – you name it and this smart oven could give it a go.
+There's no wonder it's causing a scene in the October Prime Day sales, with home cooks rushing to grab the 25% off discount.

-Breville the Smart Oven Air Fryer Toaster Oven specs
+Breville the Smart Oven Air Fryer Toaster Oven Spec

 • Model Number: BOV860BSS1BUS1